 These matching options are different from the existing mechanisms built into the JSDL specification in that they allow for a user to make requests for scheduling or matching based on completely arbitrary scheduling parameters that are agreed on outside of the JSDL specification.
 In theory, this could also have been done by adding new XML elements into the resources section of the JSDL, but by doing it this way, the code can be written to do the simple matching without knowing what the possible space of parameter types and values is ahead of time.

-Activities that require a value get matched against BESs that support or require it, and jobs that support a value are allowed to run on BESs that require it.
+Activities that require a value get matched against BESes that support or require it, and jobs that support a value are allowed to run on BESes that require it.
 The full table of matching is given below.